kornysietsma/clj-ng-rest-sample/README.md

 sample only has one (real) page, using one html page is easy.
 Need to fix this if you want login forms or nice 404 pages or similar.

+## libraries/frameworks used

+Clojure uses compojure for routing, liberator for REST, Midje for tests

+Hiccup is included for html templating, but not really used - the main page is just static html for now.

+Web side uses the Kraken framework for a relatively lightweight css framework, Angular.js for all the work.